markNZed/TaskFlow/hub/README.md

   * Should the Hub start tasks so it can send the Task to a Processor with the appropriate Environment?
 * Task instances (currently in db/main.sqlite)
   * Threads (currently in db/main.sqlite)
+* The sessionId is set by the Task Hub

+The Task Processors need to register with the Task Hub.

 What about messagesStore_async ?

 Through JS imports the Task has access to:
               config.mjs